 - Radiation therapy

-Chemotherapy for lung cancer can be given orally or intravenously.
+Chemotherapy for gynecologic cancers can be given orally, intravenously or directly injected into the abdominal cavity.
 By far, the most common method of administration is directly into the bloodstream.
 The drugs travel through the bloodstream to reach all parts of the body.
 Chemotherapy is usually given in cycles.
 Periods of chemotherapy treatment are alternated with rest periods when no chemotherapy is given.
-Chemotherapy may be administered in a single day, over the course of 3 days to a week or even once a month.
+Chemotherapy may be administered in a single day, over the course of a week or even once a month.
 The frequency of chemotherapy depends largely on the type of cancer and type of drug or drugs being given.
 The length of time for chemotherapy is based on evidence guidelines, response to treatment, and side effects.
-Depending on the cell type and stage of the Lung cancer, most individuals receive chemotherapy for 4-6 cycles.
+Most women with ovarian cancer receive chemotherapy for about 6 months following their surgery.

 Very few regimens require hospital admission.
 Some chemotherapy drugs come in an oral form and can be taken at home.
 By far the most common setting for chemotherapy administration is in a specialized chemotherapy infusion center which is staffed by specially-trained infusion nurses.